 A 2010 graduate of Bellarmine College Prep in San Jose ...
 Helped the Bells to a 13-8-3 overall record as a senior, earning All-West Catholic Athletic League (WCAL) honorable mention while the squad went 8-4-2 in the WCAL ...
 Team allowed just 22 scores that year, less than one per game ...
 Guided Bellarmine to an undefeated WCAL mark of 11-0-3 in 2009 as a junior.

 Born Aug.
 18, 1992 in Mountain View ...
 Parents are Gary Cohen and Deborah Schultz ...
 Father graduated from MIT (undergraduate) and Stanford (master's), while mother is an alumna of UC Davis ...
 Both parents are retired engineers ...
 Has a younger sister named Veronika ...
-Majoring in bioengineering with a minor in computer science at Sixth College ...
+Completed undergraduate degree in June of 2015 as a bioengineering major with a minor in computer science at Sixth College ...
 Aspires to become an entrepreneur and/or a design engineer in the field of medical devices ...
 Lists winning the 2009 Surf College Cup and being named the tournament's MVP as a top soccer memory, and the double-overtime home win over Sonoma State in 2011 as a favorite UCSD moment ...
 Enjoys skiing, rock climbing and traveling ...
 Favorite pro teams are the San Jose Sharks, San Francisco 49ers and West Ham United ...
 Favorite athlete is former Danish goalkeeping great Peter Schmeichel ...
 Listens to Hoodie Allen ...
 Loves sushi ...
 Lists Neil deGrasse Tyson and Peter Schmeichel as influences ...
 Lived alone in Brazil for three months at the age of 15 and played in the youth academy for Brazilian professional club Gremio ...
-Also competes for the UCSD ski and snowboard club team as a freestyle skier, and helped them to a league title a year ago.
+Also competed for the UCSD ski and snowboard club team as a freestyle skier and helped them to a league title.